nipunarambukkanage/gpu_stable_fluids/README.md

 The solver now uses a CUDA-like tiled stencil design while remaining a zero-install browser application.
 Divergence, pressure, and vorticity kernels cooperatively stage an 18 × 18 tile in `var<workgroup>` memory: 16 × 16 invocations cover the interior and the surrounding one-texel halo supplies neighbor values.
 A `workgroupBarrier()` then makes the tile visible before the stencil is evaluated.
 This reduces repeated global texture reads for the neighbor-heavy passes and mirrors the structure of a CUDA `__shared__` tile plus `__syncthreads()`.

 The page also reports adapter identity and compute limits, wraps initialization in a WebGPU validation error scope, and handles uncaptured validation errors and device loss.
+When available, `timestamp-query` measures the complete GPU frame asynchronously every 30 frames; the timer never maps a buffer or waits for GPU completion inside the animation loop.
 These are WebGPU equivalents of the diagnostics and capability checks expected in a native GPU application.

+The tracer toggle controls a fully GPU-resident Lagrangian visualization.
+A 64-thread compute kernel samples the projected velocity field, integrates each particle, respawns escaped or expired particles deterministically, and swaps storage buffers.
+An instanced render pipeline draws all particles without a CPU position readback; disabling the toggle skips both the compute and overlay draw.

 This is CUDA-inspired, not a CUDA runtime.
 A normal web page cannot execute `.cu` kernels, call cuBLAS/cuFFT, inspect CUDA occupancy counters, or use NVIDIA-only warp intrinsics.
 The actual implementation is WGSL/WebGPU so it remains portable across supported browser GPUs.
 The exact concept mapping and a native CUDA porting sketch are in [docs/CUDA_TO_WEBGPU.md](docs/CUDA_TO_WEBGPU.md).